 Frequently Asked Questions About Lot Size Pricing in Ladera Ranch

-Q: Why do buyers discount large lots that feel exposed in Ladera Ranch?
+Q: Why do buyers pay less for large lots that feel exposed in Ladera Ranch?

 Example: